piotr-machura/complex-solver/README.md

 1. **Winding number algorithm** needs to use phase from 0 to 2 _ k _ pi where k is current winding number.
 Caused by edge cases in normal methods of computing phase.
 2. **Calculator GUI** needs significant polishing and `Function` window needs to be implemented.
 Also a function which attempts to clean up user input (and discard it if invalid) is due.
 3. **Parsing functions from strings**  forked from: https://github.com/sbesada/java.math.expression.parser and adapted slightly to our needs.
+Complex numbers in "algorithm" package need to be exchanged with the new class.